encoresky/PHP-Go-Encryption-Decryption-FFI/README.md

         GoString DecryptString(GoString encryptedBase64, GoString key);
         ", __DIR__ . "/decrypt.so");
 ```
-- We use FFI::cdef() to define a C function prototype that we want to call from the shared library.
+- We use FFI::cdef() method to define the prototype of a C function that we want to call from the shared library.
 In this case, it's GoString DecryptString(GoString encryptedBase64, GoString key);.
-- We specify the name of the shared library, such as " __DIR__ . "/decrypt.so" on Linux.
-Make sure the library is located in a directory that PHP can access.
+- We specify the name of the shared library: for example, "DIR . "/decrypt.so" on Linux.
+Ensure the library is located in a directory that PHP can access.
-- We defined GoString data type to interchange information in different languages.
+- We define GoString data type to interchange information in different languages.

 We also create a helper function `stringToGoString` to convert a PHP string into a format suitable for Go: